 <Alex aka BlackStar>

-He did not want the security to be called so he went along with the principal and arrived at the office.
-One way or another the quest asked for him to arrive at the principal’s office so he did not care how he got there.
+He did not want security to be called, so he went along with the principal and arrived at the office.
+One way or another, the quest asked him to arrive at the principal’s office, so he did not care how he got there.

-At first when he received the first world quest he did it out of curiosity.
-There wasn’t much to it but delivering the trinket to a run down junkyard.
-The only problem was their were five pit bulls that were running around the area.
+At first, when he received the first world quest, he did it out of curiosity.
+There wasn’t much to it but delivering the trinket to a run-down junkyard.
+The only problem was five pit bulls were running around the area.
 Luckily for him, he didn’t get a single bite, but the dogs were a different story.

-The last one was a different story, he wondered what the owner fed those dogs.
-He could still remember the dogs glistening red eyes, and ghastly blur like speed.
+The last one was different; he wondered what the owner fed those dogs.
+He could still remember the dogs glistening red eyes and ghastly blur-like speed.
 For a moment throughout the chase, he thought the dog had shifted into a demon.
-It would growl an unearthly growl, corner him and spring traps that a normal dog couldn’t possibly know how to do.
+It would growl an unearthly growl, corner him, and spring traps that a normal dog couldn’t possibly know how to do.

 Outsmarting the dog was a challenge, but it was not impossible.
-He was able to arrive to the destination of the target and leave before the dog could catch him.
-Remembering about the past gave him unwanted chills.
-In the end, he got a clue to what he wanted.
+He was able to arrive at the destination of the target and leave before the dog could catch him.
+Remembering the past gave him unwanted chills.
+But, in the end, he got a clue about what he wanted.

-Alex was standing in front of the train station, waiting for the clue to arrive when he received the message for a call out.
+Alex was standing in front of the train station, waiting for the clue to arrive, when he received the message for a call out.
 The quest was the hint to his question about the elusive Seed.
-These questions regarding the Seed was starting to bother him to the point where he was starting to have dreams about it.
+These questions regarding the Seed started bothering him to the point where he started having dreams about it.

-He sighed and leaned backwards as he comfortably placed his head on the end of the chair.
-He had a slight headache that seem to not want to disappear today.
-In actuality the headache seemed to increase in the last couple minutes.
+He sighed and leaned backward as he comfortably placed his head on the end of the chair.
+He had a slight headache that seemed to not want to disappear today.
+The headache seemed to increase in the last couple of minutes.
 Staring at the ceiling, he wondered why this whole mission was even given to him in the first place.
 Now he remembered; he was drinking a coffee when WhiteRose slipped it in his large stack of mission files he had to do.
-He should’ve paid a bit more attention when she came over, but he was too engrossed in reading his files to even pay attention to her.
+He should’ve paid more attention when she came over, but he was too engrossed in reading his files to even pay attention to her.

-She had a knack of giving him missions that she did not want to do, especially gaming.
-One day, he would get her back by dragging her into the game.
+She had a knack for giving him missions that she did not want to do, especially gaming.
+Then, one day, he would get her back by dragging her into the game.
 The lame excuse of the game ruining her skin would be thrown out the window in seconds.
 He did not tolerate WhiteRose’s complaints like Fallen Angel.
-He spoiled her too much compare to others.
+He spoiled her too much compared to others.

 “Mr. Black.
 Please come to the office.”
 The secretary called out towards Alex He got up and made his way through the opened door.

-The elderly principal was sitting down with her hands crossed and stopped talking with the young man that Alex hit square in the face.
+The elderly principal sat down with her hands crossed and stopped talking with the young man Alex hit square in the face.

 “Mr. Black.
-You’re here for one reason and you know what that reason is.
-When we get angry we do not use violence like savages even if the other person was in the wrong.”
+You’re here for one reason, and you know that reason.
+When we get angry, we do not use violence like savages even if the other person was in the wrong.”
 The principal said crossly.
-Her high pitch tone was making him have a worse headache.
+Her high-pitched tone was making him have a worse headache.

-“Because we are grown adults, I would like to solve this in a civil manner between two people.”
+“Because we have grown adults, I would like to solve this civilly between two people.”

-Alex’s headache was intensifying from the screech like sound her voice was giving.
-The droning on and on of her voice was so bad that even his vision was failing him.
+Alex’s headache was intensifying from the screech-like sound her voice was giving.
+Her voice was droning on and on so bad that even his vision was failing him.
 Everything was like a blur as her voice made things worse and worse.
 The excruciating headache got to the point where his head wanted to burst.

 He stood up and shouted, “Enough!”

-All of a sudden both the young man and the principal were roughly pushed back against the wall making a loud bang from impact.
+Suddenly, both the young man and the principal were roughly pushed back against the wall, making a loud bang from impact.
 Both of them fell to the ground unconscious.
 Alex stared in complete shock.
-He did not know what had transpired and instead all he could do was gape at what laid before him.
+He did not know what had transpired; instead, all he could do was gape at what lay before him.